 Compensation expense related to stock options, restricted stock awards and units, which we refer to, collectively, as restricted stock, and awards granted under our employee stock purchase plan, or ESPP, is measured and recognized in our consolidated financial statements based on the fair value of the awards granted.
-The increase in our stock price since our IPO in September 2016 and our growth in headcount have resulted in increased stock-based compensation for each sequential fiscal year since our IPO.
 The fair value of each option award is estimated on the grant date using the Black-Scholes option-pricing model.
-The fair value of restricted stock is calculated using the closing market price of our common stock on the date of grant, and for performance-based restricted stock, we also assess the probability of targets being achieved in determining the amount of expense to recognize.
+The fair value of restricted stock is calculated using the closing market price of our common stock on the date of grant.
 Stock-based compensation expense related to stock options and restricted stock is recognized on a straight-line basis over the requisite service periods of the awards, which is generally four years.
-For performance-based restricted stock, expense is recognized on a graded-vesting attribution basis over the requisite service period of the award and is adjusted in subsequent reporting periods if the assessed probability or estimated level of achievement of the performance goals changes.
 Stock-based compensation expense for ESPP awards is recognized on a graded-vesting attribution basis over the requisite service period of each award.